menu icon

 Step-by-step recipe instructions

-Fried onion in food processor bowl.
+Ground meat mixture in food processor bowl.

-Meatloaf with oats mixture in blender bowl.
+Meatloaf with oatmeal mixture in wooden bowl.

 How to make meatloaf with oatmeal in a loaf pan

-2. Line a medium loaf pan with parchment (making sure it sticks out on 2 sides for easy removal).
-Place the meatloaf mixture inside the pan ensuring there are no air bubbles left and smooth out the top.
+1. Preheat the oven as in Step 1 above.
+Line a medium loaf pan with parchment paper (making sure it sticks out on 2 sides for easy removal).

 Serving suggestions